 Sabrina T. Cherry

 When I’m not teaching, writing or speaking, I’m reading!
-I also love traveling, spending time with family, as well as friends, and trying delicious, healthy recipes.
+I also love traveling, spending time with my family, as well as friends, and trying delicious, healthy recipes.

 “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
 Luke 6:38